Manojkumar-Siva/Eligibility-for-Admission/README.md

 # Eligibility-for-Admission

 ## Aim:
-To write C# program to find the eligibility for admission to an engineering course.
+To write a C# program to find the eligibility for admission to an engineering course.

 ## Algorithm:
 ### Step1: